 As a translator, I’ve travelled all over the world as part of my work.

 It’s taken me to a whole host of important meetings and some stunning destinations, but I have often only seen a hotel and the inside of a cab.
-After a while, I made it a point to explore every city I went to, and I am lucky enough to say that I have basically visited every major capital and interesting metropolis I had on my list.
+After a while, I made it a point to explore every city I went to, and I am lucky enough to say that I have basically visited every major capital and interesting metropolis I had on the bucket list.

 But the places that stayed with me more, and the places I still want to visit, are usually not quite the cityscapes, and they are not quite what other people have on their lists.